-Having worked with Living Well UK – the region’s largest consortium of mental health support charities – since the close of 2019, EAST VILLAGE. has seen first-hand the incredible work of the Third Sector in stepping up to the challenge to relieve the pressure on the NHS services.
+Having worked with Living Well UK – the region’s largest consortium of mental health charities – since the close of 2019, EAST VILLAGE. has seen first-hand the incredible work of the Third Sector in stepping up to the challenge to relieve the pressure on the NHS services.
 We have helped raise awareness of mental health support in Birmingham and promote the services available.

-As the aim of Phase One was to broaden awareness of the provision of mental health support in Birmingham and Solihull, the key indicator of results was to be whether the volume of calls to the helpline, and also the number of emails sent and LiveChats started, increased.
-Throughout the course of the campaign, the statistics collated from the helpline clearly demonstrate this, with the number of calls growing each week, reaching a total of 2,074 in January.
+The aim of Phase One was to broaden awareness of the provision of mental health support in Birmingham and Solihull, and the key indicator was simply the volume of calls to the helpline.
+In addition to the number of emails sent and LiveChats launched.
+Throughout the course of the campaign, we’ve continued to collate stats from the helpline, informing our plans and future activity.

-The Reach PLC campaign also yielded wide and far-reaching results: the article published on Birmingham Live had over 2.2k readers, with an average dwell time on the page of 4m57s.
+We have run a number of paid ad campaigns, including with Reach Plc where this article published on Birmingham Live received over 2.2k readers, with an average dwell time on the page of 4m57s.
 In addition to this, the digital native ads, which included banner ads in related mental health articles on Birmingham Live and Business Live and a headline banner on the Birmingham Live homepage, received over 100k impressions, and clocked a total of 184 hours’ viewing time.

 We have also reached 759k people, with over 1 million impressions, through adverts on digital screens located on key high streets regionally.

 Our campaign has been bolstered by organic social media pushes by each of the partners, further amplified by retweets from the Birmingham City Council leader Ian Ward, the West Midlands Police, and several other prominent accounts.